Yassmeenshrief/Promo-Abuser/README.md

 3- AI model to predict whether a user is engaging in promo code abuse First i just explore the data in "Explore.ipynb" Notebook.
 I noticed most of abusers not verified both Email and phone.
 Next "Final_model.ipynb" contains the details of the model and the testing part

+4- Just created a flask app and for deployment i planned to use cloud run but i couldn't for the sake of time